 Once the Department of Labor certifies the LCA, the employer can then file the H-1B petition and supporting documentation.
 The petition must include evidence that the foreign worker possesses advanced skills in a specific area.
 The foreign employee usually must hold a four-year U.S. bachelor’s degree or the equivalent.
-While individuals in most industries may qualify for this visa, many H-1B candidates in the San Francisco Bay Area are IT / tech professionals.
+Individuals in a variety of industries can qualify for the H-1B visa including, IT, software engineering, biotech, architecture, marketing, finance, etc.

 The H-1B Cap

 Congress has allocated a finite number of H-1B visas per year, which results in what is commonly referred to as the “H-1B cap.”
 Approximately 65,000 H-1B visas are available per fiscal year (October 1 through September 30) for new applicants who hold at least a bachelor’s degree or its equivalent.
 A certain amount of the 65,000 H-1B visas per year are reserved for H-1B1 visas held by nationals of Chile and Singapore, so the exact number available each year fluctuates depending on the number of H-1B1 applications received each year.
 An additional 20,000 H-1Bs are available to first-time applicants who hold a U.S. master’s degree or higher.
 Please note that applicants who already hold an H-1B visa and those who are sponsored by universities and certain affiliated nonprofit organizations may be exempt from the cap.